 Although tomatoes come loaded with benefits, keep in mind that they are a nightshade vegetable that can aggravate health conditions for some people.
 Green tomatoes contain a substance called solarnine, which may be aggravating to people with conditions like arthritis or some other autoimmune-related diseases.
 Nightshade vegetables are also somewhat of a common allergy, at least when it comes to fruits and vegetables.

 If you have acid reflux symptoms or stomach, joint or muscle pain frequently, laying off tomatoes might be smart to test your reaction.
-Or if you experience unexplained digestive issues that might suggest a possible food sensitivity, you can try doing an elimination diet that cuts out all nightshade vegetables, including all types of tomatoes.
-These diets are usually most helpful when you follow them strictly for at least six weeks, so although this might sound a little daunting, it’s worth a try for helping to reduce further inflammation and swelling.
+If you experience unexplained digestive issues that might suggest a possible food sensitivity, you can try doing an elimination diet that cuts out all nightshade vegetables, including all types of tomatoes.
+These diets are usually most helpful when you follow them strictly for at least six weeks, so although this might sound a little daunting, it’s worth a try for helping reduce further inflammation and swelling.